7 Important Email KPIs To Track Performance and How to Improve Them

-With that in mind, we’re looking forward to the trends that are shaping what the future of college student marketing will look like.
+Below, we take a dive into the trends that are shaping what the future of college student marketing will look like this year.

-Video and minimalism take over advertising, while print lives to see another day.
-Social media and e-commerce are more popular than ever, and automation opens new doors.
+Video and minimalism are quickly taking over advertising, while print lives to see another day.
+Social media usage and shopping online are more popular than ever, and email automation is opening new doors.

 Here’s what’s new, what’s changing, and our recommendations for staying competitive at the dawn of a new decade.